-- 14.1 An elected Governor may hold office for a period of up to three years.
-A Transitional Governor shall hold office for a period determined in accordance with Annex 3.1.
-In each case the period of office shall be known as the term. - 14.2 An elected Governor shall cease to hold office if he ceases to be a member of the constituency or class by which he was elected. - 14.3 An elected Governor shall be eligible for re-election at the end of his term. - An elected Governor may not hold office for more than three terms or a maximum of nine consecutive years, whichever is the shorter in duration, and shall not be eligible for re-election if he has already held office for more than six consecutive years. - 14.5 An Appointed Governor may hold office for a period of up to three years. - An Appointed Governor shall cease to hold office if the appointing organisation withdraws its sponsorship of him (terminates the appointment).
-An Appointed Governor shall be eligible for re-appointment at the end of his term. - An Appointed Governor may not hold office for more than three terms or nine consecutive years, whichever is the shorter in duration, and shall not be eligible for re-appointment if he has already held office for more than six consecutive years. - 14.8 Further provisions as to the tenure for Governors, including Initial Governors, is set out at Annex 5.
+- 14.1 An Elected Governor may hold office for a period of up to three years.
+The period of office shall be known as the term. - 14.2 An Elected Governor shall cease to hold office if he ceases to be a member of the constituency or class by which he was elected. - 14.3 An Elected Governor shall be eligible for re-election at the end of his term. - 14.4 An Elected Governor may not hold office for more than three terms or a maximum of nine Consecutive Years, whichever is the shorter in duration, and shall not be eligible for re-election if he has already held office for more than six Consecutive Years.